Save the Date: Lake Cumberland Juneteenth announces Celebration to be held June 21st

 A History of Blacks in Kentucky: From Slavery to Segregation, 1760-1891

-Description A History of Blacks in Kentucky traces the role of blacks from the early exploration and settlement of Kentucky to 1891, when African Americans gained freedom only to be […]
+Description A History of Blacks in Kentucky traces the role of African Americans from the early exploration and settlement of Kentucky to 1891, when African Americans gained freedom only to […]